mainibet/minishell/HERE_I_AM.md

 Basic main.c
 Compile con readline library
 Test my branch and push
-Check what I pull request to not have rubish in github
+Check what I pull request to not have rubish in githubMap handling error

 ## Upcoming